Test ID: MGRNA Neisseria gonorrhoeae, Miscellaneous Sites, Nucleic Acid Amplification, Varies

 Interpretation

-A positive result indicates the presence of rRNA of Neisseria gonorrhoeae.
+A positive result indicates the presence of nucleic acid from Neisseria gonorrhoeae and strongly supports the diagnosis of gonorrheal infection.

-The predictive value of an assay depends on the prevalence of the disease in any particular population.
-In settings with a high prevalence of sexually transmitted disease, positive assay results have a high likelihood of being true positives.
-In settings with a low prevalence of sexually transmitted disease, or in any settings in which a patient's clinical signs and symptoms or risk factors are inconsistent with gonococcal urogenital infection, positive results should be carefully assessed and the patient retested by other methods (eg, culture for N gonorrhoeae), if appropriate.
+The predictive value of an assay depends on the prevalence of the disease in any specific population.
+In settings with a high prevalence of sexually transmitted infections, positive assay results have a high likelihood of being true-positive results.
+In settings with a low prevalence of sexually transmitted infections, or in any settings in which a patient's clinical signs and symptoms or risk factors are inconsistent with gonococcal urogenital infection, positive results should be carefully assessed, and the patient retested by other methods (eg, culture for N gonorrhoeae) if appropriate.

 Clinical Reference